thetuvix/webxr/explainer.md

 Immersive and inline sessions may run their render loops at at different rates.
 During immersive sessions the UA runs the rendering loop at the XR device's native refresh rate.
 During inline sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
 The method of computation of `XRView` projection and view matrices also differs between immersive and inline sessions, with inline sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.

-`navigator.xr.supportsSession()` will always return `true` when checking the support of `"inline"` sessions.
+`navigator.xr.isSessionSupported()` will always resolve to `true` when checking the support of `"inline"` sessions.
 The UA should not reject requests for an inline session unless the page's feature policy prevents it or unless a required feature is unavailable as described in [Feature dependencies](#feature-dependencies)).
 For example, the following use cases all depend on additional reference space types which would need to be enabled via the `XRSessionInit`:
  - Using phone rotation to view panoramic content.
  - Taking advantage of 6DoF tracking on devices with no associated headset, like [ARCore](https://developers.google.com/ar/) or [ARKit](https://developer.apple.com/arkit/) enabled phones.
 (Note that this does not provide automatic camera access or composition)
  - Making use of head-tracking features for devices like [zSpace](http://zspace.com/) systems.